pauloo27/tiktok-live/README.md

+# Archived

+> ⚠ This project is archived, and will not receive any updates.

 # TikTok Live Downloader

 This package downloads a `.mp4` video file from TikTok Lives.
 It will not download the whole live,